 Office: W6A 503

-Trevor Evans is a Senior Lecturer in the Department of Ancient History, Faculty of Arts and member of the Ancient Cultures Research Centre.
-He took his first degree at the University of New England (1985-91), focusing on ancient languages, and went on to pursue doctoral studies at the University of Sydney under the supervision of Dr John Lee (1992-7).
+Trevor Evans is a Senior Lecturer in the Department of Ancient History, Faculty of Arts and a member of the Ancient Cultures Research Centre.
+He took his first degree at the University of New England (BA Hons 1992), focusing on ancient languages (in particular ancient Greek, Hebrew, and Latin), and undertook doctoral research at the University of Sydney (PhD 1998), writing a thesis on the verbal system in the Greek Pentateuch under the supervision of Dr John Lee.
 The early years of his professional career were spent at Macquarie University as Research Officer (1998-2001) and later Macquarie University Research Fellow (2001-4).

-Trevor has broad research interests in the history of the Greek and Latin languages within their changing cultural contexts, including the complex issues of linguistic diversity, multilingualism, and ancient literacy.
-A special focus is the history of the Greek language in the post-classical period (300bc-ad600).
-He has published on the language of Greek non-literary papyri and related sources, the language of the Septuagint, and Latin lexicography.
+Trevor has broad research interests in the history of the Greek and Latin languages within their changing cultural contexts.
+A special focus is the Greek of the post-classical period (300BCE-600CE) and in particular the language of individuals, social variation, bilingualism, and ancient literacy.
+He has published on the language of Greek documentary papyri and inscriptions, the Septuagint, and medieval Latin.

-In addition to research activities Trevor has taught ancient languages and history at the University of Sydney (1994-9), Macquarie University (1998, 2003), and St Anne's College, Oxford (2006-7).
+In addition to research activities Trevor has previously taught ancient languages and history at the University of Sydney (1994-9), Macquarie University (1998, 2003), and St Anne's College, Oxford (2006-7).
 He collaborated with the late Professor Kevin Lee in founding the University of Sydney's Latin Summer School (Co-Director 1995-9) and taught at many Macquarie Greek Summer (and Winter) Schools (1988-94, 1998).
-He now convenes at Macquarie the Department of Ancient History's advanced units in ancient Greek and Latin, and (in 1st Semester 2010) elementary Classical Hebrew.
+He now convenes at Macquarie the Department of Ancient History's advanced units in ancient Greek and (from 2015) its entire program of Latin units.